LAW8135 : Law of Armed Conflict (Inactive)

 The proposed outline of the syllabus is as follows, with the proviso that topics and emphasis may change each year dependent upon current issues, controversies and developments.

-1. Introduction to the Law of Armed Conflict
+1. History of Law of Armed Conflict

-2. Conflict Classification (alternate)
+2. Conflict Classification

-4. Distinction of Objects
+4. Principle of Distinction

 5. Proportionality